Lose weight and keep your fitness goals on track with these simple exercise and weight loss tricks — you’ll be summer-ready in no time!

 - Plank x 0:30

-If you’re worried about going overboard with all the delicious party food over the festive season, try these simple strategies to help minimise the bingeing:
+If you’re worried about going overboard in lockdown, try these simple strategies to help minimise the bingeing:

 Snack on protein